charisseraso/MySQL_Data_Analysis/README.md

 ## Overview

-This project analyzes the Brazilian Olist e-commerce dataset using **MySQL**.
+This project analyzes the Brazilian Olist e-commerce dataset from kaggle using **MySQL**.This project demonstrates how SQL can be used to transform raw e-commerce data into business-oriented insights.
 The analysis focuses on customer spending, revenue trends, product-category performance, product rankings, and customer segmentation.